Cowles Art School: Courses

 The Cowles Art School offered instruction in both men's and women's figure drawing and painting from the flat cast and life, artistic anatomy, perspective, composition, oil painting, watercolors, and both painting and drawing courses in still life and portraiture.
 Unlike many other art schools of the time, Cowles also offered courses in things like art history, the French language, and literature.
 According to an article published in 1886 that advocated for more art schools to copy Cowles' educational model, the school had organized itself into six distinct departments: watercolor painting, flowers and still-life, portraiture drawing, drawing from cast, evening classes, and life drawing for men and women.

-The school's certification process encouraged students to take breaks and study abroad in Europe, with students finding they had a good reputation amongst schools in Paris.
+The school's certification process encouraged students to take breaks and study abroad in Europe, with students finding they had a good reputation among schools in Paris.
 They also welcomed nontraditional students, offering morning, afternoon, and evening classes, summer programs, and Saturday morning lessons.
 Many exhibition opportunities were open to all students, who regularly won scholarships and awards for their efforts.